iechor/docs/content/engine/api/sdk/_index.md

 ## Versioned API and SDK

-The version of the Docker Engine API you should use depends on the version of your Docker daemon and Docker client.
+The version of the iEchor Engine API you should use depends on the version of your iEchor daemon and iEchor client.
 See the [versioned API and SDK](/engine/api/#versioned-api-and-sdk) section in the API documentation for details.

 ## SDK and API quickstart